remyCases/StatisticalAgreement/README.md

 # Statistical Agreement

 How to assert agreement using statistical indices ?

 ## Overview

 This repo implements some indices used in statistical agreement such as total deviation index (TDI) and coverage probability (CP).

-Statistical Agreement is an ensemble of process to declare (or not) if two (or more) measurement methods lead to the same results.
+Statistical Agreement is an ensemble of processes to declare (or not) if two (or more) measurement methods lead to the same results.

 Currently, only implementations for basic continuous or categorical models are planned.